 Monthly Archives: September 2012

-I often make this salad when I want a refreshing companion to a warm, hearty dishes.
-This salad somehow says “spring” and feels cleansing, though I like it any time of year.
+When you’d like a refreshing companion to a warm, hearty dishes, try this leafy salad featuring daikon radish or turnip, tart apple, bok choy, and cucumber.
+This salad somehow says “spring” and feels cleansing, though you can enjoy it any time of year.
+Photos by Evan Atlas.

 This one is a comforting bowl of oatmeal.
 If you don’t have maple extract just use maple syrup as your sweetener to add that maple flavor.
 The maple really makes you think of the autumn leaves, the pear adds a little tart and a little sweet, and the walnuts add just the right amount of […]